top of page

 아/어/여요 came from 아요/어요/여요.
 It is the Korean present tense ending.
 When 아/어/여요 is attached to a verb stem, it can express the four types of sentences.
 These are statement, question, command, and propositive.
 Mostly, it is used in a statement and a question, but with context, you can suggest doing something together!

-같이 [ga-chi] or 함께 [ham-ggae] means "together" in Korean.
-With these words, you can give more context, and emphasize the propositive meaning.
+How can we add the context?
+You can add the word like 같이 or 함께.
+They mean "together".
+With these words, you can emphasize the propositive meaning.
 For example, "먹어요." can mean "I eat," "Eat!" or "Let's eat."
 (It is a pretty useful ending, right?)
 Now, if you say "같이 먹어요," this will definitely mean "Let's eat."

 Only a verb will work!

-For example, 예쁘다 means "to be pretty" in Korean.
+For example, 예쁘다 means "to be pretty".
 You can't suggest to be pretty together; 같이 예뻐요.
 It sounds awkward in English, too.
 In Korean, it is definitely wrong.
 When you say "예뻐요" that will only mean someone or something is pretty.
 It is just a statement or explanation.

 To whom can I use this form?

-Since it ends with "요," it is polite and friendly.
-You can use it for your co-workers or someone who is older than you.
-However, when you use this to someone way older than you, you must watch out.
-I told you, this is a friendly ending!
+As I mentioned, this is a friendly ending.
 You can only use it when you have very intimate relationships with this older person.
 So, it is not good to use to unfamiliar superior like a boss or professor.

 • (O) 엄마, 저녁 같이 먹어요.
 Mom, let's have dinner together.